Projects

 ## The `project` command

 The `project` command is the central tool for managing Bootgly projects.
-Run `php bootgly project` to see all available subcommands:
+Run `php bootgly project` to see all subcommands:

 ```mermaid